Raid Boss Overview – Tapu Bulu

 What is Weather Boost?

-- Stronger in battle (higher CP)
+- Stronger attacks during battle

 Tapu Bulu Weather Boost